 Not only was the final offer $10,000 lower than the initial, they added $50,000 in repairs and cited 'market conditions' as to why it was lower.
 I have been in real estate for 19 years, and I know what my property is worth.
 There are some repairs needed, but I could remodel my house to pristine condition for $50,000!!

-❌ Substandard or incomplete repairs on homes bought from Opendoor
+❌ Substandard flips on homes purchased from Opendoor (14% of reviews)

 We found issues with the home and sent a list to [Opendoor] of what needed to be completed prior to close, and they agreed.
 They still have not repaired the hole in the vent despite agreeing to this in writing and showing video proof and other items have not been done.
 We cannot get a hold of anyone including the sellers agent.